Thermal Deformations in Super-Eddington Magnetized Neutron Stars: Implications for Continuous Gravitational-Wave Detectability: Temperature perturbation and crust deformation

 As noted by \citet{Ushomirsky:2000ax}, electron capture rates in the NS crust are highly sensitive to temperature, particularly when it exceeds $2 \times 10^8\, \rm K$.
 Elevated temperatures can enhance electron capture transitions relative to cooler regions, thereby inducing compositional and structural asymmetries.
 Consequently, large-scale temperature perturbations in magnetized NSs undergoing super-Eddington column accretion can induce elastic deformations in the crust.
 When such asymmetries are misaligned with the NS rotation axis, they lead to non-axisymmetric density distributions and a resulting mass quadrupole moment $Q_{22}$.
-In this Letter, we apply the self-consistent numerical approach developed by \citet{Li:2024dvx} to compute the mass quadrupole moment $Q_{22}$.
-A brief overview of the methodology is presented in Appendix~\ref{sec: Appendix_III}.
-We find that $Q_{22}$ increases with the strength of the internal magnetic field $B$.
-Specifically, for the cases illustrated in Figure~\ref{fig: Delt_Temperature}, $Q_{22}$ increases from $Q_{22} \simeq 0.4 \times 10^{38}\, \rm g\,cm^2$ at $B = 10^{12}\, \rm G$ to $Q_{22} \simeq 1.2 \times 10^{38}\, \rm g\,cm^2$ at $B = 10^{13}\, \rm G$.
+In this work, we apply the self-consistent numerical approach developed by \citet{Li:2024dvx} to compute $Q_{22}$.
+A detailed discussion of the methodology is presented in Appendix~\ref{sec: Appendix_IV}.
+We find that the corresponding values of $Q_{22}$ are $4.5 \times 10^{37}\, \rm g \, cm^2$ for $B = 10^{12}\, \rm G$, $8.6 \times 10^{37}\, \rm g \, cm^2$ for $B = 5 \times 10^{12}\, \rm G$, and $1.2 \times 10^{38}\, \rm g \, cm^2$ for $B = 10^{13}\, \rm G$, respectively.